 Renowned for his appropriation of defunct photographic processes, Abelardo Morell (born 1948) is one of the most innovative photographers working today.
-Producing images that connect the antique beginnings of photography to the modern environment, Morell uses a variety of unusual methods such as tintypes, glass negatives, wet plate collodian, cyanotypes, cliché verre and, most famously, the camera obscura.
+Producing images that connect the antique beginnings of photography to the modern environment, Morell uses a variety of unusual methods ? tintypes, glass negatives, wet plate collodian, cyanotypes, cliché verre and, most famously, the camera obscura.

 All works are available for purchase – please click on an image for further information.